jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 Using HMAC, or any other hard to forge component, ensures that only the email sender has knowledge about the data.

 ## Abusing for Validity and Existence Queries
-An additional privacy issue may be that this mechanism is abused to determine the validity and existence of an email address.
+This mechanism could be abused to determine the validity and existence of an email address, which exhibits another potential privacy issue.
-The main goal of the "early" marketing emails was to establish the validity and existence of an email address.
 Now, if the MBP has an automatic process to generate a complaint report for a received email, it may not be doing the mailbox owner any favors.

 The receiving MBP must take appropriate measures.
-One possible countermeasure can be, for example, pre-existing reputation data, usually proprietary data.
+One possible countermeasure could be, for example, pre-existing reputation data, usually proprietary data.
 Using this data, the MBP can assess the trustworthiness of an email sender and decide whether to send a complaint report based on this information.

 # IANA Considerations